MinhQuan-Tran/ShiftPay_Document/README.md

 ## Introduction

-This repository serves as a central place for all the documentation related to the [Your Project Name].
+This repository serves as a central place for all the documentation related to the ShiftPay.
 It provides an in-depth view of the functionality, architecture, and design decisions that went into building the project.
 The docs are structured as follows:

 - **Functional Requirements**: Describes the key features and functionalities of the project.
 - **Technical Design**: Provides details on how the system is implemented, including technology stack, database structure, and API design.